Caster: Coding a Topology

 - What actions Terraform will take

-- What resources will be created
+- What resources to create

-- What resources will be changed
+- What resources to change

-- What resources will be destroyed
+- What resources to destroy

 This output always ends with a summary of the form Plan: x to add, y to change, z to destroy